-Stephens Capital Management Non-Discretionary Retirement Program
+Stephens Capital Management Non-Discretionary Program

-In the Stephens Capital Management Non-Discretionary Program ("SND"), seasoned professional registered personnel of SCM ("Investment Advisor Representatives") advise clients regarding their management of client assets on a non-discretionary basis, utilizing both equity and fixed income strategies and, in some cases, alternative investment classes.
+In the Stephens Capital Management Non-Discretionary Program ("SND"), IARs advise clients regarding their management of client assets on a non-discretionary basis, utilizing both equity and fixed income strategies and, in some cases, alternative investment classes.
 The goal of SND is to assist clients with the management of their investment assets consistent with the client's investment objectives and investment strategies, subject to market conditions.
 SND seeks to fully invest cash balances at all times, and many advised strategies include cash as an asset class in which client assets are invested from time to time.
-Uninvested cash assets are included in the Stephens Insured Bank Sweep Program ("Bank Sweep Program"), or for ERISA or IRA accounts in a money market mutual fund.
+Un-invested cash assets are included in the Stephens Insured Bank Sweep Program ("Bank Sweep Program"), or for Employee Retirement Income Security Act ("ERISA") or IRA accounts, in a money market mutual fund.
 From time to time investments include mutual funds.

-Investment Advisor Representatives are responsible for providing non-discretionary investment advice, subject to oversight and review by the SCM Supervisory Principals.
+IARs are responsible for providing non-discretionary investment advice, subject to oversight and review by the SCM Supervisory Principals.
 The SND seeks to assist clients with keeping client assets fully invested at all times, investing assets otherwise un-invested in money market mutual funds.
 In many accounts, investments include mutual funds or other pooled investment products.